 Since its founding in 1999, Alibaba has grown exponentially.
-What began in China as an effort to give small businesses everywhere an advantage by connecting them to manufacturers who could provide competitive pricing has become an expansive network of digital products and services.
+What began in China as an effort to give small businesses everywhere an advantage by connecting them to manufacturers that could provide competitive pricing has become an expansive network of digital products and services.

 What Is Alibaba?